Vaccines show declining effectiveness against infection overall but strong protection against hospitalization amid delta variant

 Data from these studies persuaded the Biden administration to develop a plan for additional doses to bolster the immune systems of people vaccinated months earlier.
-The Biden administration will begin offering coronavirus booster shots to fully vaccinated adults who received the Pfizer-BioNTech and Moderna shots Sept.
+The Biden administration will begin offering coronavirus booster shots to fully vaccinated adults who received the Pfizer-BioNTech and Moderna shots the week of Sept.
 20, top health officials announced Wednesday, after concluding that a third shot is needed to fight off waning immunity.

 “Examining numerous cohorts through the end of July and early August, three points are now very clear,” CDC director Rochelle Walensky said at a White House covid-19 news briefing Wednesday.
 “First, vaccine-induced protection against SARS-CoV-2 infection begins to decrease over time.
 Second, vaccine effectiveness against severe disease, hospitalization and death remains relatively high.
 And third, vaccine effectiveness is generally decreased against the delta variant.”